Universities and higher education in Brazil: Admissions

 In order to enter a university in Brazil, candidates must undergo a public open examination called Vestibular, which usually lasts between 1 and 5 days and takes place once a year.
 Some universities may run Vestibular twice a year.
 Offering more frequent exams is popular among private universities, while public universities usually run the Vestibular only once a year (in November, December, or January).
 The Vestibular can be compared to the SAT or ACT in the U.S.

 Universities offer a limited number of places, and the best qualified candidates are selected for entrance.
 The vestibular includes many subjects offered in high school such as: Mathematics, Physics, Chemistry, Biology, History, Geography, Literature, Portuguese language, and a foreign language (usually the candidate can choose between English, Spanish or French).
 Since public universities are free of charge and there are a limited number of open slots, there is high competition with the Vestibular.
 There are nearly 10 candidates for every place in public universities; in private universities the ratio is less than two-to-one (see INEP, 2000 - 2009).

-Most universities in Brazil also admit students according to their high school performance as asseed in ENEM (Exame Nacional do Ensino Médio).
+Most universities in Brazil also admit students according to their high school performance as assessed in the ENEM (Exame Nacional do Ensino Médio).

 ENEM and the Vestibular co-exist in some universities, whereas in others ENEM has replaced the Vestibular.